James Jones (author): Work

 Jones called his first novel They Shall Inherit the Laughter.
 It was a thinly disguised autobiographical novel of his experiences in Robinson immediately after World War II.
 After several rejections—with various complaints and claims about the work being too shrill and lacking perspective—he abandoned it and began writing From Here to Eternity.

 Charles Scribner's Sons published Eternity in 1951, and it won the annual U.S. National Book Award for Fiction.

 The Modern Library Board later named it one of the 100 best novels of the 20th century.
+Jones was later hired to write the screen treatment for the 1953 adaptation, but withdrew after disagreements with Harry Cohn of Columbia Pictures.

 His second published novel, Some Came Running (1957), had its roots in the abandoned first effort.
 In contrast to Eternity, it was savaged by critics.
 They were especially harsh about the frequently misspelled words and punctuation errors; they did not recognize that such elements were a conscious style choice by Jones to evoke the provinciality of the novel's characters and setting.
 Jones apparently played around with this style in several short stories written at about the same time as Some Came Running (later collected in The Ice-Cream Headache and Other Stories), only to abandon it by the time he finished The Thin Red Line in 1962, in favor of the blunt but more grammatically sound style associated with him today.
 Some Came Running was immediately adapted as a film starring Frank Sinatra, Dean Martin, and Shirley MacLaine, which was critically acclaimed and nominated for five Oscars.

 His novella The Pistol (1959) was drawn from his military experience, not unlike From Here to Eternity and The Thin Red Line.
+Around this time, he also served as technical advisor for The Longest Day (1962), a Darryl Zanuck film about the D-Day landings.

 Jones did not live long enough to finish his last novel, Whistle; he knew he was dying of congestive heart failure while writing it.
 However, he left behind copious notes for Willie Morris to complete the final section after his death, and Whistle was published a year later, in 1978.
 That completed Jones's war trilogy (the first parts being From Here to Eternity and The Thin Red Line), of which he wrote: "It will say just about everything I have ever had to say, or will ever have to say, on the human condition of war and what it means to us, as against what we claim it means to us."